 – Meeker, Haldeman (2002), Annals of Internal Medicine

-Time and again, chiropractic is shown to be a useful, safe and preferred method for treating back pain.
+Time and again, chiropractic is shown to be a useful, safe and preferred method for back pain.
 At Omagh Chiropractic, spinal manipulation (chiropractic treatments/adjustments) is combined with manual therapy, trigger point and myofascial therapy, and therapeutic exercise in order to provide you with the fastest results.
 Unlike most other treatment methods for low back pain (injections, medication, surgery), chiropractic is generally not associated with serious side effects.
 The most common side effect is a temporary increase in spinal pain.
 Most often, after the initial increase in discomfort is preceded with relief and increased range of motion.
 The Chiropractor at this practice is highly trained and skilled in the art and science of chiropractic adjustments.

 Facet Joint Dysfunction